-Californian Exceptionalism Is the New American Exceptionalism
+Gavin Newsom’s Nation-State

 That’s not to say political pushback has been nonexistent.
 One challenge is that Newsom has to manage a political and demographic constituency as diverse as the nation’s, and almost as divided.
 Representative Devin Nunes, a fervent Trump ally from the Central Valley, harshly criticized social distancing and school closures as overkill.
 And Newsom faced criticism from some fellow Democrats for issuing his statewide stay-at-home order only after the mayors of the state’s two principal cities—London Breed in San Francisco and Eric Garcetti in Los Angeles—had already done the same.
 One of Newsom’s aides told me the governor had wanted localities to take the lead in social-distancing measures, to ensure broad buy-in when he took statewide action.

 Unlike officials in some other states, Newsom has largely avoided vocal public criticism of the Trump administration, partly because large swaths of inland and rural California are as politically red as it gets.
 For much of the past half century, national conservatives have scorned California as a dystopian failed state of chronic problems and social permissiveness.
 Despite the state’s severe homelessness crisis and yawning gap between wealth and poverty, that kind of caricature no longer cuts as much ice with respect to the state that has given the world Apple and Tesla and Netflix.
-Still, the conservative residents of central and inland California could not be more different politically from their liberal counterparts on the coast.
+Still, the conservative residents of central and inland California could not be more politically different from their liberal counterparts on the coast.
 “About 40 percent of the state is more likely to listen to Trump than to him,” the Newsom aide told me, speaking on condition of anonymity in order to be candid.
 “Part of his rhetoric was not alienating those folks—knowing that they would have to take real sacrifice—in order to build trust with that part of the state, so that they would pay attention to him when it came time to take mandatory action.”

 Read: How Los Angeles is preparing for a worst-case scenario